Austin Powers in Goldmember

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 The world's most shagadelic spy continues his fight against Dr. Evil.
 This time, the diabolical doctor and his clone, Mini-Me, team up with a new foe—'70s kingpin Goldmember.
 While pursuing the team of villains to stop them from world domination, Austin gets help from his dad and an old girlfriend.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure